top of page

 Unless you feel like spending $28-30/lb. on fresh King Salmon, I recommend buying quality farm-raised (and certified organic) Atlantic Salmon for about half that price.
 Plan on 6-8 oz. per person; HOWEVER– check the prices! if you purchase it conveniently pre-portioned, you might get hosed for as much as three bucks a pound.
 (Nice work if you can get it.)
 But because leftover cooked salmon is so delicious in omelets and salads, you might want to buy a large piece and portion it yourself.
 (Pro Tip– Your dinner plates will be much prettier if you cut your portions before cooking instead of cooking it whole first.)

 The cooking part is stupid-easy– preheat the oven to 400º.
-Place salmon portions skin side down on foil in a pyrex dish and then rub the exposed flesh with grape seed oil.
+Place salmon portions skin side down on foil in a heat-proof dish and then rub the exposed flesh with grape seed oil.
 Roast for 13-15 minutes, and then check for “wiggle.”
 Cook more as needed, mindful that high-quality salmon is much better slightly undercooked than overcooked.
-After a single practice session with one filet, you should be able to correlate your preferred degree of doneness to an accurate cooking time.
-(Note– I timed a test piece of fairly thick farmed Atlantic salmon and it was perfect after exactly 15 minutes.)
+After a single practice session with one filet, you should be able to correlate your preferred degree of done-ness to an accurate cooking time.
+(I timed a test piece of fairly thick farmed Atlantic salmon and it was perfect after exactly 15 minutes.)
 If you’re keeping score with an instant-read thermometer, shoot for 120º-125º, definitely not higher.
 Because you didn’t oil the skin, it will conveniently adhere to the foil as you lift the cooked salmon with a spatula.

 Prepared like this, good salmon is delicious all by itself and doesn’t necessarily need a sauce.
 And besides, we’re striving to keep our “Five Easy Pieces” simple, right?
 But if you must– the simplest sauce for this would be a squeeze of lemon; next up is a quarter cup or so of extra virgin olive oil enhanced with a dab of Dijon mustard and a pinch of chopped fresh dill.
 After that– as seen in the photo– would be a simple salsa of diced cucumber, red onion, and chopped fresh dill with lemon juice and olive oil.
-Replacing some (or all) of the diced cuke with genuine half-sour deli pickles is a snazzy touch.
+Replacing some or all of the diced cuke with genuine half-sour deli pickles is a snazzy touch.
 As the temperatures drop and our appetites sharpen– and you gain confidence in the kitchen– perhaps you’ll eventually want to hone your saucier chops and master Sauce Beurre Blanc and Hollandaise, each of which can be enlivened with the aforementioned and salmon-friendly mustard and dill.
 Here are the ingredients for the salsa in the photo above–

 ½ Cup Extra Virgin Olive Oil